SEAHORSE: A Multilingual, Multifaceted Dataset for Summarization Evaluation: The dataset

 For each dataset, we randomly selected articles from their validation splits to comprise the \dataset training and validation sets, and articles from the test splits to make up the \dataset test set.
-This distinction is important when using the dataset for training evaluation metrics (discussed in \S\ref{sec:metrics}).
-This is because learnt metrics are typically utilized for model development, and hyperparameter selection is done on the validation set.
-Thus using a metric for development that was trained on test data could lead to overfitting.
+This distinction is important when using the dataset for training evaluation metrics (discussed in \S\ref{sec:metrics}), because learnt metrics are typically used for model development, and hyperparameter selection is done on the validation set.
+Using a metric that was trained on test data would lead to overfitting.
 Our dataset construction ensures that a learnt metric can be trained on \dataset data without concerns of test set leakage.

 Next, we generate summaries for each article in the dataset.
-The summaries come from 9 different systems, which we will denote as follows:
+The summaries come from a subset of 9 different systems, which we will denote as follows: